-Actual Experience Impacting the July 1, 2022 Valuation
+Actual Experience Impacting the July 1, 2023 Valuation

-The valuation results reflect net favorable experience for the past plan year as demonstrated by an increase in the actuarial value of assets over the actuarial accrued liability.
-As of July 1, 2022, the actuarial value of assets exceeds the actuarial accrued liability (surplus) by \$3.0 million compared to an expected surplus of \$0.5 million.
-The key factors impacting the 2022 valuation include:
+The valuation results reflect net unfavorable experience for the past plan year as demonstrated by a decrease in the actuarial value of assets over the actuarial accrued liability.
+As of July 1, 2023, the actuarial value of assets exceeds the actuarial accrued liability (surplus) by \$2.6 million compared to an expected surplus of \$3.7 million.
+The key factors impacting the 2023 valuation include:

-- The rate of return on the market value of assets for the year ending June 30, 2022 was -8.3%, as reported by the Nebraska Investment Council, compared to the assumed return of 7.3% for that year.
+- The rate of return on the market value of assets for the year ending June 30, 2023 was 9.9%, as reported by the Nebraska Investment Council, compared to the assumed return of 7.2% for that year.
 However, the asset smoothing method used in the valuation only recognizes 20% of the difference between the dollar amount of the assumed and actual return in the current valuation.
-The partial recognition of FY 2022 experience, coupled with the scheduled recognition of the deferred investment experience from the prior four years, resulted in a rate of return on the actuarial (smoothed) value of assets of 7.8%.
-Because this return is higher than the assumed rate of return (7.3% for FY 2022), there was an actuarial experience gain of \$1.1 million on the actuarial value of assets. - There was a net actuarial experience gain of \$1.4 million on System liabilities.
-The largest sources of gain were retirement and salary experience that were more favorable than expected based on the actuarial assumptions. - Actual court fees received for the year ending June 30, 2022 were about \$100,000 lower than the assumed court fees which decreased the surplus of actuarial assets over actuarial accrued liability.
+The partial recognition of FY 2023 experience, coupled with the scheduled recognition of the deferred investment experience from the prior four years, resulted in a rate of return on the actuarial (smoothed) value of assets of 6.9%.
+Because this return is lower than the assumed rate of return (7.2% for FY 2023), there was an actuarial experience loss of \$0.8 million on the actuarial value of assets which decreased the surplus of actuarial assets over actuarial accrued liability. - There was a net actuarial experience loss of \$0.3 million on System liabilities.
+This is the net impact of various factors primarily due to mortality experience that was less favorable than expected and larger COLAs than expected. - Total contributions for the plan year ending June 30, 2023, which included court fees and the State payroll-related contribution, were about \$1.58 million higher than the actuarial required contribution amount, which increased the surplus of actuarial assets over actuarial accrued liability.

-The actuarial required contribution rate decreased from 24.21% of payroll last year to 23.84% of payroll in this year's valuation, a decrease of 0.37%.
-The Judges Retirement System is funded by employee contributions, court fees, and contributions from the State, including a new payroll-related contribution to first be paid beginning July 1, 2023, following the passage of LB 17 by the 2021 Legislature.
+The actuarial required contribution rate decreased from 23.84% of payroll last year to 23.71% of payroll in this year's valuation, a decrease of 0.13%.
+The Judges Retirement System is funded by employee contributions, court fees, and contributions from the State, including a payroll-related contribution first paid July 1, 2023.
 The initial State contribution rate in the legislation was 5.0% of payroll, but the rate may be adjusted in future valuations depending on the funded status of the System.
-Based on the results of the July 1, 2022 actuarial valuation, the State payroll-related contribution of 5% of pay for the plan year ending June 30, 2023 is \$1,295,917 (expected to be paid July 1, 2023).
+Based on the results of the July 1, 2023 actuarial valuation, we recommend the State payroll-related contribution remain 5% of payroll for the plan year ending June 30, 2024 is \$1,370,712 (expected to be paid July 1, 2024).

-A summary of the key results from the July 1, 2022 actuarial valuation is shown in the following table.
+A summary of the key results from the July 1, 2023 actuarial valuation is shown in the following table.
 Further detail on the valuation results can be found in the following sections of this Board Summary.

-Valuation Results July 1, 2022 July 1, 2021 Unfunded Actuarial Accrued Liability (\$2,983,812) (\$1,532,126) Funded Ratio (Actuarial Assets) 101.32% 100.71% Actuarial Required Contribution 23.84% 24.21% Member Contribution Rate (8.75%) (8.48%) Additional Required Contribution Rate 15.09% 15.73% Employer Required Contribution Amount \$3,911,078 \$4,041,024 Estimated Court Fees \$3,865,010 \$3,817,502 Remaining Employer Amount \$47,698 \$231,537 Expected Payroll-Related Contribution \$1,295,917 N/A Additional Required State Contribution \$0 \$231,537
+Valuation Results July 1, 2023 July 1, 2022 Unfunded Actuarial Accrued Liability (\$2,553,129) (\$2,983,812) Funded Ratio (Actuarial Assets) 101.08% 101.32% Actuarial Required Contribution 23.71% 23.84% Member Contribution Rate (8.82%) (8.75%) Additional Required Contribution Rate 14.89% 15.09% Employer Required Contribution Amount \$4,081,979 \$3,911,078 Estimated Court Fees \$4,348,888 \$3,865,010 Expected Payroll-Related Contribution \$1,370,712 \$1,295,917 Additional Required State Contribution \$0 \$0